-- 1. While you are in the hospital, you will receive your protein shakes and water.
-Once you are home, you will be allowed more variety. - 2.
+- 1. While you are in the hospital, you will receive your protein shakes, water and clear liquids. - 2.
 Walk as much as you can with your nurse or a family member. - 3.
 Record fluid intake at home.
 Bring this record to your follow-up office visits.
 Sip all liquid slowly.
 If you are experiencing dry mouth, you may still be dehydrated.
 Do not worry if you have already had 64 fl. oz.
-You may just need more.
-Please refer to the list below for a variety of fluids (List 1.) - 4.
-When at home, the meal replacement shakes can be substituted with other high protein liquid, i.e., instead of one meal replacement shake, you can have a cup cottage cheese, a cup nonfat/sugar-free yogurt or pudding, or a cup creamed soup made with skim milk.
-After about a week, you can also try to substitute a scrambled egg.
-Remember to eat slowly. - 5.
-Milk intolerance may also be due to a temporary lactose intolerance.
-Try Lactaid milk or add 10 drops of Lactaid to a quart of milk.
-Try lactose-free products such as milk and yogurt. - 6.
-Try to drink as many replacement shakes as you can.
+You may just need more. - 4.
+Try to drink as many protein shakes as you can.
 Do not worry if you cannot consume all 3-4 drinks.
-Do the best you can.
-See Sample Menu 1 below:
+Do the best you can. - 5.
+When you get home, begin taking vitamins.
+Follow the instructions we give you.